adimand/acquaa-org/Integrations.md

 ## Logs & Reports
 - Audit logs for user actions will be provided within the app.
-- Offline (bulk) reports generated via the system.
+- Offline (bulk) reports can be generated via the system.